Rachel Lee Hall - Conservationist & Citizen Scientist for the Pacific Northwest

 Rachel Lee Hall --Volunteer for Samaritan Purse

 "Nearly 3.3 million tons of carbon monoxide was emitted during Oregon's 2017 wildfire season, according to an estimate by the Oregon Department of Environmental Quality.
 Carbon monoxide is not only a greenhouse gas, it poses a hazard to public health."
 As wildfires increase, so do emissions.
-Mega Wildfires ( a wildfire that covers 100-thoughsand acres or more) release tremendous amounts of carbon dioxide and other potent greenhouse gases such as nitrous oxide into the atmosphere, at the same time dehydrating the forest floor.
+Mega Wildfires ( a wildfire that covers 100 thousand acres or more) release tremendous amounts of carbon dioxide and other potent greenhouse gases such as nitrous oxide into the atmosphere, at the same time dehydrating and hardening the forest floor.

-Cost of fighting wildfires in Oregon 2018 was $514.6 million.
+Wildfire suppression in Oregon 2018 was $514.6 million.

-Acres burned in Oregon 2018 was 897,262.7
+Acres burned Oregon 846,411

 "The 2018 wildfire season in California is estimated to have released emissions equivalent to roughly 68 million tons of carbon dioxide, according to U.S. Dept. of the Interior 11/30/18."